 This oil has an affinity for the 6th and 7th chakras for its abilities to open up mental concentration and intuition.
 Strengthens and repairs auric fields.
 Balances masculine and feminine.
 Enhances telepathic abilities.

-When the three wisemen visited baby Jesus, they brought gifts of gold, frankincense and myrhh.
-Some research theorizes that the gold was not metal but the oil of amber, which was more expensive that gold during those times.Physical Description
+When the three wisemen visited Baby Jesus, they brought gifts of gold, Frankincense and Myrrh.
+Some research theorizes that the gold was not metal but the oil of Amber, which was more precious than gold during those times.Physical Description

 Amber Styrax has a thick, honey-like texture that is dark brown or golden in color.Aromatic Description